TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 Once the ballot is frozen, the ballot is made available to all voters.
 Due to the inherent design nature of the GGO's, every address in a precinct can obtain their address correct ballot via either the publicly available ballot repo or via their election officials (who obtain it via the public ballot repo).

 As the precincts, towns, and state support, early voting, absentee voting, and UVBM workflows can commence.
 Each precinct, town, and state can following their own procedures and guidelines regarding when the ballots are actually cast.
-Note that the ballot repo is NOT available with any new updates post the __Ballot Freeze Date__ until all the poles close in all precincts.
+Note that the ballot repo is NOT available with any new updates post the __Ballot Freeze Date__ until all the polls close in all precincts.

 Technical note - and patches/fixes to the ballot itself post the Ballot Freeze Date is available only as a fork of the ballot repo - a physically separate.
-Once all poles close, the fork is merged into the original ballot repo on a branch so to record the changes.
+Once all polls close, the fork is merged into the original ballot repo on a branch so to record the changes.

 As ballots are cast, via the VOTES SaaS framework and not via public copies of the repos, individual ballot digests can be inspected to make sure that the ballot is correct.
 Though digests can be looked up via humans - bots are rejected - neither repo, ballot or voter-id, are publicly available.